stiron/bin/README.md

 Usage: `./andorid-mount [mount|umount]`

+##clean-home.pl

+Perl5 version of my ~ maintenance script, it just collects and deletes several unnecessary files.

+OO Perl is used in it with nice PODs.

 ##clean-home

 It is a script that runs from crontab and deletes unnecessary files in the ~ on Ubuntu 12.04.